 How teens want to solve America’s school shooting problem

-Middle and high school students have been sharing their thoughts on gun violence with the NewsHour since the school shooting in Parkland, Florida, one year ago.
+Middle and high school students across the country shared their thoughts on gun violence with the NewsHour after the school shooting in Parkland, Florida, one year ago.
 We thought you’d like to read their voices, since they were very clear in wanting to share them.

 We should not have to beg the U.S. to stop letting our friends die